lariat-js/playwright/README.md

 At the core of Lariat is the `Collection` class.
 This class is used to represent a collection of elements in a page or section of a page and can include associated utility methods for interacting with those elements.

-To create your own collections, simply create a class which extends the `Collection` class from Lariat.
+To create your own collections, simply create a class which extends the `Collection` class.
 You can then define elements using the `Collection.el()` method which we will explore more in a moment.

 ```ts
 import { Collection } from '@lariat/playwright'